migramirez2/Harmony-ONE/progress/frank-egloff.md

+2024-07-30 Tue: Updated trading charts hooks and other files to use mock types, turning off the use of TradingView Advance libraries (85% progress).
+Talked to Soph regarding 1bot payments database issues throwing the Connection terminated unexpectedly error.
+The database zombie machine is down, and we need to back up the databases before creating a new zombie machine that will complete the architecture (primary, replica, and zombie).
+Tomorrow, the backup will take place.

 2024-07-29 Mon: Checked issues with 1.country site and payment database connection issues on Harmony1Bot.
 Also worked on the Vertex Trade App mocking TradingView components.

 ---